un/potential/packages/templates/README.md

 ## Adding New Templates

-1. Choose the appropriate category in `/trackables`
+1. Choose the appropriate category in `/templates`
-2. Create a new file for your template(s)
+2. Follow the pattern in the template file
 3. Export your templates using the `defineTemplate` helper
-4. Add your templates to the category's index file
-5. Update tests if necessary

 Example: